 We hope that you enjoy finding out about our wonderful school.

 To further support the positive journey of our schools, we are proposing to merge them into a single primary school from the 2021/22 academic year.
 It is incredibly important to us that we hear the views of everyone in our community with regards to the plans to create one primary academy, and so the formal consultation period for this will run from Tuesday 12 January until midday Friday 26 March 2021.
 For more information click here.
+A presentation for families to view is available here.

 The transfer to junior school admission round is for children in their last year at an infant school (currently in Year 2).
 Pupils transfer from infant schools to junior schools in the year after their 7th birthday (they will be age 7+ on 1 September 2021).